 The expanded match is for professional marketers that are familiar with negative keywords and campaign focusing.
 It can also be used by lazy advertisers who don’t want to spend the time culling successful keywords.
 If you don’t fit into any of those categories, forget about broad matching.

-2. The use of the Dynamic Titles alternative is the next of the Google Adwords tips.
+2. The use of the Dynamic s alternative is the next of the Google Adwords tips.
 These are simple to implement, don’t cost anything extra, and are generally successful at increasing clicks and conversions.
-The title of your ad would be the same phrase entered by the person who started the quest.
+The of your ad would be the same phrase entered by the person who started the quest.

 3. To limit your quest, use some global negatives.
 If you have a product to sell rather than giving away, for example, use “Free” as a negative search term.
 It may seem self-evident, but a few sample searches will reveal that it is a serious issue.